 Well, if you happen to compete with Amazon in any meaningful way, the growth of their ad business and other non-ecommerce revenue streams should set off warning bells.

 In Q1 of this year, Amazon reported profits of $1.6B—which was more than 2X their profits in the same timeframe the prior year.
 Amazon has always been a revenue growth engine but profits had always eluded them (this of course, by design) due to the low margin nature of their ecommerce business.
-Amazon has always sacrificed profits for growth and market share, however the tides are clearly turning and Amazon is now showing explosive revenue AND profit growth.
+Amazon has always sacrificed profits for growth and market share, but the tides are clearly turning and Amazon is now showing explosive revenue AND profit growth.
 The increases in profits can clearly be attributed to Amazon’s increased investment in their AWS and Ad business lines.
 This gives Amazon an unfair margin advantage relative to their competitors as they can essentially subsidize business lines, products or entire categories in which they want to dominate.

 In addition to this massive advantage they have other tricks up their sleeve.
 As professor Scott Galloway states in The Atlantic’s new podcast “Crazy/Genius“, Amazon can pull a “Jedi Mind Trick”, meaning with a single press release they can drop a competitors market cap 30%, single handedly making it harder for their competitors to access capital.
 Walmart, Kroger, Target, Costco and others lost nearly $22B in enterprise value after the Amazon/Whole Foods merger announcement.
 The combination of Amazon’s non-ecommerce business lines and their access to cheap capital make them a nightmare of a competitor.